Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Give a prize for the best Thanksgiving mascot design for your brand.
 Or encourage your followers to get creative by decorating familiar holiday items with a branded twist.

-If the competitive spirit doesn’t appeal to your marketing sensibilities, you can always go the charitable route and help make someone’s Thanksgiving.
+If the competitive spirit doesn’t appeal to your marketing sensibilities, you can always go the charitable route and help make someone’s Thanksgiving weekend a little bit better.

 A couple of years ago, San Francisco-based company Wix gave thanks to the local community in the form of free food: